Broker's bad orders trigger brief halt on India's Nifty index

-MUMBAI India's largest stock exchange was brought to a brief halt on Friday after a local financial firm placed dozens of erroneous orders worth more than $125 million (77 million pounds), triggering a sharp fall on the Nifty stock index .NSEI.
+MUMBAI India's largest stock exchange was brought to a brief halt on Friday after a local financial firm placed dozens of erroneous orders worth more than $125 million, triggering a sharp fall on the Nifty stock index .NSEI.

 The National Stock Exchange said a single dealer terminal at Emkay Global Financial Services (EMKS.NS) placed 59 erroneous orders for an institutional client, resulting in trades worth over 6.5 billion rupees.
 The trades triggered a sudden drop of more than 900 points on the 50-share Nifty index to a session low of 4,888.20 points - 15.5 percent below Thursday's close.